What documents will I need for my mortgage?

-Matty Kimura, a Loan Ranger at Better, gives a rundown of the documents you’ll need for your mortgage application.
+Matty Kimura, a Processing Expert at Better Mortgage, gives a rundown of the documents you’ll need for your mortgage application.

 Are you thinking of buying a house?
 Or maybe you’ve heard rates are low and you want to refinance your current loan.
 Either way, you’ll need a mortgage.
 To help you prepare, let’s go over the types of documents you’ll be asked for, who will be looking at them, and why they matter.

 At Better Mortgage, we have an experienced, non-commissioned support staff dedicated to helping you every step of the way, but coming prepared is the best way to close on a mortgage successfully and without a hitch.
 To start, we’ll need you to collect some important documents to help us understand your income, debts, and assets.
 These are the foundation for our underwriting team to make sure you can afford your new mortgage.
 The docs we need are pretty standard fare across most lenders, but what makes Better Mortgage better is our smart technology, which personalizes document requests based on your situation.
 We won’t ask you for stuff that doesn’t make sense, which saves everyone a lot of time and headache.